metacall/core/README.md

 - Porting low level libraries to high level languages transparently.
 With **METACALL** you can get rid of extension APIs like Python C API or NodeJS N-API.
 You can call directly low level libraries from your high level languages without making a wrapper in C or C++ for it.

-As you can see, there are plenty of uses. **METACALL** introduces a new model of programming which allows an high interoperability between technologies.
+As you can see, there are plenty of uses. **METACALL** introduces a new model of programming which allows a high interoperability between technologies.
 If you find any other use case just let us know about it with a Pull Request and we will add it to the list.

 ## 4. Examples